Fletcher Louallen

-Fletcher Allison Louallen (born September 12, 1962) is a former American football free safety who played one season in the National Football League (NFL) for the Minnesota Vikings and one season in the United States Football League (USFL) for the Birmingham Stallions.
-He played college football at West Alabama.
+Fletcher Allison Louallen (born September 12, 1962) is an American former professional football player who was a safety for one season in the National Football League (NFL) with the Minnesota Vikings and one season in the United States Football League (USFL) for the Birmingham Stallions.
+He played college football for the West Alabama Tigers.

 Early life and education

 Louallen was born on September 12, 1962, in Jefferson, South Carolina.
 He attended Central High School in Pageland, South Carolina, graduating in c.
 1980.
 He committed to the University of West Alabama, where he spent all four seasons on their football roster.
 When he was a senior in 1983, the West Alabama defense was nicknamed the "Legion of Doom" and Louallen was called the "head Legionnaire."
 That year he made 43 tackles, three-for-loss, two interceptions and recovered a fumble.

 Professional career

-Louallen was selected in the 14th round (282nd overall) of the 1984 USFL Draft by the Birmingham Stallions, but instead chose to sign with the Winnipeg Blue Bombers of the Canadian Football League (CFL), saying, "Winnipeg's offer was a lot better than Birmingham's."
+Louallen was selected in the 14th round (282nd overall) of the 1984 USFL draft by the Birmingham Stallions, but instead chose to sign with the Winnipeg Blue Bombers of the Canadian Football League (CFL), saying, "Winnipeg's offer was a lot better than Birmingham's."
 He was released before the season started.
 In 1985, Louallen signed with the Birmingham Stallions.
 He appeared in eight total games with the team.